History of American Airlines: 2020s

 In February 2021, American announced 13,000 workers would be furloughed in April if the Payroll Support Program was not extended again; following the passage of the American Rescue Plan, the furloughs were canceled.

-December 7, 2021, American Airlines Group announced Doug Parker will be retiring as the chief executive officer on March 31, 2022 while he will continue to be the chairman of American’s board.
+December 7, 2021, American Airlines Group announced Doug Parker will be retiring as the chief executive officer on March 31, 2022 while he will continue to be the chairman of American's board.
 Robert Isom, the current president of American will be the new CEO.

-On February 28, 2022 in response to the 2021–2022 Russo-Ukrainian crisis, American indefinitely suspended its interline agreements with Russian airlines Aeroflot and S7, including its oneworld frequent flier program with S7.
+On February 28, 2022 in response to the Russian invasion of Ukraine, American indefinitely suspended its interline agreements with Russian airlines Aeroflot and S7, including its oneworld frequent flier program with S7.